HridoyVaraby/Earthib-Redesign-Project/deploy_guideline.md

 1. Run the deployment script or follow the manual deployment steps
 2. Upload the new contents of the `out` directory to cPanel
 3. Update the [sitemap.xml](file:///d:/Work/Node%20Projects/Earthib%20Redesign%20Project/public/sitemap.xml) and [llms.txt](file:///d:/Work/Node%20Projects/Earthib%20Redesign%20Project/public/llms.txt) if you've added new pages
+4. If you've made changes to the mailer system, ensure those are also uploaded

 This approach is ideal for content-focused websites, portfolios, landing pages, and marketing sites where real-time features and dynamic content are not required.